intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 reliably invoke the desired code paths in the TD guest kernel that handle an input from the host/VMM.
-Without such stimulus, it is hard to create good fuzzing coverage even for the code locations reported by the smatch static analyzer.
+Without such stimulus, it is hard to create good fuzzing coverage even for the code locations reported by the Smatch static analyzer.
 We considered the following options:

 -  **Write a set of dedicated tests that exercises the desired code paths**.
 The obvious downside of this approach is that it is very labor-intensive and manual.
-Also, the smatch static analyzer list of findings goes well beyond 1500 unique entries; this approach does not scale since some of the tests might have to be modified manually as the mainline Linux kernel keeps developing.
+Also, the Smatch static analyzer list of findings goes well beyond 1500 unique entries; this approach does not scale since some of the tests might have to be modified manually as the mainline Linux kernel keeps developing.